Management of tuberculosis

-Tuberculosis management describes the techniques and procedures utilized for treating tuberculosis (TB).
+Management of tuberculosis refers to techniques and procedures utilized for treating tuberculosis (TB), or simply a treatment plan for TB.

 The medical standard for active TB is a short course treatment involving a combination of isoniazid, rifampicin (also known as Rifampin), pyrazinamide, and ethambutol for the first two months.
 During this initial period, Isoniazid is taken alongside pyridoxal phosphate to obviate peripheral neuropathy.
-Isoniazid is then taken coincident with rifampicin for the remaining four months of treatment.
-A patient is considered free of all living TB bacteria after six months.
+Isoniazid is then taken concurrently with rifampicin for the remaining four months of treatment (6-8 months for miliary tuberculosis).
+A patient is expected to be free from all living TB bacteria after six months of therapy in Pulmonary TB or 8-10 months in Miliary TB.

 Latent tuberculosis or latent tuberculosis infection (LTBI) is treated with three to nine months of isoniazid alone.
 This long-term treatment often risks the development of hepatotoxicity.
 A combination of isoniazid plus rifampicin for a period of three to four months is shown to be an equally effective method for treating LTBI, while mitigating risks to hepatotoxicity.
 Treatment of LTBI is essential in preventing the spread of active TB.

 Drugs

 First line

-All first-line anti-tuberculous drug names have semi standardized three-letter and single-letter abbreviations:
+All first-line anti-tuberculous drug names have semi-standardized three-letter and single-letter abbreviations: